odinsrunner/meathead/myRecipes/smoked/brisket-cut_to_the_chase.md

+# Smoked Brisket

+## Context

+- I live near Phoenix, Arizona, so the air is dry; therefore, use a water pan.
-Since you need to serve at **5:00 PM tomorrow (Saturday)**, we need to shift the timeline.
-To hit maximum tenderness, we want to finish the actual "cooking" by Saturday morning to allow for a **long, 4 to 6-hour rested hold**.
+- Aim to finish the actual "cooking" to allow for a **long, 4 to 6-hour rested hold**.

-Here is your adjusted "Tenderness-First" schedule:
+## Focus here is a "Tenderness-First" schedule:

 ---